toralf/torutils/README.md

 5. ignore any further connection attempt if 2 inbound connections are already established

 ### Installation and configuration hints
-These instructions are for the IPv4 variant.
-They do apply for IPv6 in a similar way.
+The instructions do belong to the IPv4 variant.
+They are similar for IPv6 script.
 The package [iptables](https://www.netfilter.org/projects/iptables/) is needed, [jq](https://stedolan.github.io/jq/) is needed for rule 4 to get the information which relays do run at the same ip.
 If the parsing of Tors config file _torrc_ (line [150](ipv4-rules.sh#L150)) doesn't work, then:
 1. define the relay/s (space separated) in the environment variable, eg.:
     ```bash